-One thing I see with a lot of my clients is that when they start taking pre-workout supplements, they get the timing wrong.
+One thing I see with a lot of my clients is that when they start taking pre-workouts, they get the timing wrong.

 And because some pre-workouts contain stimulants, you do have to be careful when you take them to avoid a sleepless night.